FREQUENTLY ASKED QUESTIONS

 How much does private dog training cost?

 That's a great question - and one that's a little difficult to answer.
-The total cost of private dog training varies quite a bit and depends on the dog, the family, and the dog training goals we've set up.
-I can say, however, that all Private Training with me begins with an Initial Session - a 60 minute session for $130.00.
-From there, Follow-Up Sessions or Training Programs may be recommended to meet your goals.
-Visit the Initial Session or Training Programs pages to get a better feel for what these involve!
+The total cost of private dog training varies quite a bit and depends on the dog, the family, and the dog training goals a family has.
+All Private Training, though, begins with an Initial Session - a 60 minute session for $150.00.
+From there, Follow-Up Sessions, a group class, or Training Programs may be recommended to help you meet your goals!

 What breeds will you work with?

-I love all dogs and I'll work with any breed of dog - big or small, short or tall, long-haired or short-haired.
-The variety of clients I've had through SideKick Dog Training and the dogs I've met while teaching classes at the Wisconsin Humane Society have given me the opportunity to work with a bunch of different breeds, personalities, and quirks!
+Jenn and Leann love all dogs and will work with any breed of dog - big or small, short or tall, long-haired or short-haired.
+The variety of clients they've had through SideKick Dog Training and the dogs they've met while teaching group classes or in previous positions have given them the opportunity to work with a bunch of different breeds, personalities, and quirks!

 Do you work with only puppies?
 Or only adult dogs?

-I work with dogs of all ages!
-I've had clients as young as 8 weeks and as old as 12 years!
-Puppies and young dogs are fun because they're like sponges for learning; but a dog is never too old to learn new tricks and I have fun coming up with creative ways to make learning fun and interesting for the older pups, too!
+Jenn and Leann work with dogs of all ages!
+They've had clients as young as 8 weeks and as old as 14 years old!
+Puppies and young dogs are fun because they're like sponges for learning; but a dog is never too old to learn new tricks and Jenn and Leann have fun coming up with creative ways to make learning fun and interesting for the older pups, too!

 What training equipment do you use or recommend to clients?